camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/backpressure.md

 When using "fixed limit", you can run the benchmark with different values for the limit.
 You can then determine a suitable value for a limit for which the processing latency (`zeebe_stream_processor_latency_bucket`) is within the desired latency.

-When using "AIMD", you can configure a _requestTimeout_ which corresponds to a desired latency.
+When using "AIMD", you can configure a `requestTimeout` which corresponds to a desired latency.
-Note that during high load "AIMD" can lead to a processing latency two times more than the configured _requestTimeout_.
+Note that during high load "AIMD" can lead to a processing latency two times more than the configured `requestTimeout`.
-It is also recommended to configure a _minLimit_ to prevent the limit from aggressively dropping during constant high load.
+It is also recommended to configure a `minLimit` to prevent the limit from aggressively dropping during constant high load.

-When using "Vegas", you cannot configure the backpressure to a desired latency.
+When using Vegas, you cannot configure the backpressure to a desired latency.
 Instead Vegas tries to keep the RTT as low as possible based on the observed minimum RTT.

-Similar to "Vegas", you cannot configure the desired latency in "Gradient" and "Gradient2".
+Similar to Vegas, you cannot configure the desired latency in Gradient and Gradient2.
 They calculated the limit based on the gradient of observed RTT from the expected RTT.
 Higher the value of _rttTolerance_, higher deviations are tolerated that results in higher values for limit.